BrainsOnBoard/procedural_paper/models/neuron_merge/README.md

 ./if_curr
 ```

-_Tsim_ will be outputted by the simulation, compilation time can be recorded using standard operating system tools (e.g. _time_ on Linux) and the executable can be run using [Nsight Compute](https://developer.nvidia.com/nsight-compute) to calculate _Kmem_ and _Nstall_.
+"Tsim" will be outputted by the simulation, "Tcomp" can be recorded using standard operating system tools (e.g. ``time`` on Linux) and the executable can be run using [Nsight Compute](https://developer.nvidia.com/nsight-compute) to calculate "Kmem" and "Nstall".